nahusznaj/nahusznaj.github.io/_posts/learning/2020-10-07-ngrok-alias.md

 ```
 Then you're good to go.

 Type `ngrok http 3000` to open a tunnel on port 3000 from your localhost.
 Or any other ngrok command.
-See https://ngrok.com/docs.
+See (ngrok docs)[https://ngrok.com/docs].